 e.
 Stephen’s stoning.
 Luke penned: “And (the people) cast him out of the city, and stoned him: and the witnesses laid down their clothes at a young man's feet, whose name was Saul.
 And they stoned Stephen, calling upon God, and saying, Lord Jesus, receive my spirit,” Acts 7:58-59.
 John penned again,

 4. Finally, “He straightened up and said to them, Let anyone among you who is without sin be the first to throw a stone at her.
-And once, again, he bent down and wrote on the ground,” John 8:6-8.
+And once again, he bent down and wrote on the ground,” John 8:6-8.
 Observe,

 b.
 The order, first the eyewitnesses, then the religious rulers of the temple, then the entire crowd could throw their stones at her.

 NOTE: Adultery was a capital crime, and stoning was its capital punishment.
-Remember, however, there was another commandment that weighs heavily in this matter.
+Remember, however, another commandment weighs heavily in this matter.
 The same finger that wrote: “Thou shalt not commit adultery” wrote another commandment that governs the accusers’ actions in this offense.
 And it was bearing heavily on the conscience of all this woman’s accusers.

 c.
 The finger of the Lord also wrote: “Thou shalt not bear false witness against thy neighbor,” Exodus 20:16; Matthew 19:18; Romans 13:9.
 Moses also wrote of a false witness' testimony.
 Observe,

 d.
-False witnesses’ testimony.
 He wrote: “One witness shall not rise against a man for an iniquity…at the mouth of two…or three witnesses, shall the matter be established.
-If a false witness rises…to testify against him that which is wrong…Then both the men…shall stand before the Lord, the priests, and the judges…And the judges shall make a diligent inquisition, and, behold, if the witness is a false witness, and hath testified falsely against his brother; Then shall ye do unto him, as he thought to do unto his brother: so shalt thou put evil away…And those shall hear, and fear, and…commit no more such evil among you,” Deuteronomy 19:15-21.
+If a false witness rises…to testify against him that which is wrong…Then both the men…shall stand before the Lord, the priests, and the judges…And the judges shall make a diligent inquisition, and, behold, if the witness is a false witness, and hath testified falsely against his brother; Then shall ye do unto him, as he thought to do unto his brother: so shalt thou put evil away…And those shall hear, fear, and…commit no more evil among you,” Deuteronomy 19:15-21.
 (Text shortened for brevity).
 Consider,

 1) The false witnesses shall suffer the same fate as the one they have falsely accused (death by stoning).
 Did these witnesses know this part of the law?
 How about the scribes and Pharisees?